john-itcsolutions/cheirrs/README.md

 To be continued ..
 _____________________________________________________________

-## Enter kubernetes-worker-0, to set-up an IoT server with Python-gRPC,
+## In master-0 and master-1, enter kubernetes-worker-0, to set-up an IoT server with Python-gRPC,
 ## node-red-industrial, Carrier and IOTA client.

-`juju ssh <machine-number-worker-1>`
+`juju ssh <machine-number-worker-0>`

 (To install nodejs and npm, needed for Node-red, the Carrier wrapper and to connect with gRPC as well as the IOTA node.js client:)